 1. Let go

-Don’t be surprised this is the first point on this list.
+Don’t be surprised this is the first point for moving on after divorce.

 I am sure that thinking about them over and over again will not change the fact that you’re divorced.
 Acknowledge your inner feelings, learn from your past experiences and gear yourself up for the next phase of your life.
 Yes, you can have a beautiful life after divorce.